Protect Your Company Through Internal Controls

 An effective, internal control system can provide assurances in regards to the reliability of financial reporting.
 Such a structure can also help ensure the overall effectiveness and efficiency of company operations, as well as general compliance with applicable rules, laws, and regulations.

-Preventive and Detective Controls
+Preventive Controls and Detective Controls

 An internal control system typically consists of a network of both preventive and detective controls.
 Both components are equally important and, together, they help ensure quality and the prevention of loss or fraud.